mrhaffner/messaging_app/README.md

 handles emitting/receiving messages from server to client

-"user_change_out" event

-handles emitting/receiving changes to the active user list from clients to server

-"user_change_in" event
+"user_change" event

-handles emitting/receiving changes to the active user list from server to client
+handles emitting changes to the active user list from server to client

 ## Set Up